Zoomed Image

 Stolen The asset was stolen (may require additional incident reporting)

-Returned to Vendor The asset was returned under warranty or lease agreement
+Returned to Supplier The asset was returned under warranty or lease agreement

 Disposal Dashboard

-Disposal can also be managed from the Disposal and Obsolescence tab on the Asset Inventory Dashboard (Asset > Asset Inventory Dashboard):
+Disposal can also be reviewed from the Disposal and Obsolescense tab on the Asset Inventory Dashboard.
+Go to Asset > Asset Inventory Dashboard, then select the Disposal and Obsolescense tab:

 This tab provides:

 Tip: If you accidentally dispose of an asset, use the Un-Dispose function to restore it to active status.
-This is available from the Disposed Assets query.
+This is available from the Disposed Assets list on this tab.